Tubbz-alt/php-parser/README.md

 <a name="c-2-4-5"></a>
 #### Space particle

-`space` particle skips zero or more consecutives spaces and tabs in the input until the next non space non tab character.

-`space` particle does not pass any parameters to the handler.
+`space` particle skips zero or more consecutives spaces and tabs characters in the input until the next non space non tab character.
+It does not pass any parameters to the handler.

-`space` particle does not expect any space or tab character to be present, but if they are it skips them.
+It does not expect any space or tab character to be present, but if they are it skips them.

 Use `space` particles to conveniently allow any number of optional spaces and tabs between two other consecutives particles.